AdamStajek/Polish-cyclists-results-review/README.md

 # Polish_cyclists_results_review
 ## Overview
-The app for cycling fans to follow the results of polish cyclists (men and women) every day.
-It scraps standings from [First Cycling](https://firstcycling.com/), filters them to show only polish riders and saves them into the relational postgresql database.
-You can run it every day to have a complete database of the results of polish cyclists over last period.
-Once you create a database (there is a script for that), it will be updated with every run of the main program.
-The database is created in accordance with the Kimball's dimensional modeling techniques.
+The app is designed for cycling fans to daily track the results of Polish cyclists (men and women).
+It scrapes standings from [First Cycling](https://firstcycling.com/), filters them to display only Polish riders, and then saves this information into a relational PostgreSQL database.
+You can run the app daily to maintain a complete database of Polish cyclists' results over the last period.
+Once the initial database is created (a script is provided for this), subsequent runs of the main program will update it.
+The database follows Kimball's dimensional modeling techniques.

 **Modules used**:
 - **BeautifulSoup4** is used to scrap data from FirstCycling